epicoderr/Algorithms-and-AI-project/testing_documentation.md

 - Tested if expectiminimax is applying the heuristic correctly by having a simple case where they are the same

-- Tested if expectiminimax is able to recognize that there are no more valid moves by checking that the value is -infinity
+- Tested if expectiminimax is able to recognize that there are no more valid moves as MAX player by checking that the value is -infinity

+- Tested if expectiminimax is able to recognize that there are no more valid moves as CHANCE player by checking that the value is the heuristic value

+- Tested if the chance player calculation is correct by simulating a scenario where I can easily calculate and compare if that is the case

 - Tested if an invalid direction can be done by giving an invalin input and checking what happened